randomcoder67/XFCE-Laptop-Config/configure/README.md

 `wget` wget with history file set to XDG cache directory
 `mkcdir` make directory and cd into it
 `cal` shows next 3 months (inclusive)
+`as` made as an alias to stop accidental creation of a.out file

 ### Stream things